pbaekgaard/AAU-Notes/Software Bachelor/Software Bachelor/4. Semester/Courses/Syntax and Semantics/Regular Expressions.md

 # Converting DFA into equivalent regular expressions

 To do this, we need to convert a DFA into a [[Generalized nondeterministic finite automaton]], GNFA.

+## Convert DFA into GNFA
+To convert a DFA into GNFA:
+* We simply add a new start state with an ℇ arrow to the old start state and a new accept state with ℇ arrows from the old accept states.
+* If there are any arrows that have multiple labels, we replace each with a single arrow whose label is the union of the previous labels.
+* Finally we add arrows labeled ∅ between states that had no arrows.
+(A transition labeled with ∅, can never be used.)

+## Convert GNFA into Regular Expression
+To convert a GNFA into a regular expression we do the following:
+* Identify the number of states, (GNFA must have a start and accept state and therefore has atleast k≥2)
+* Construct an equivalent GNFA with k-1 states.
+* Repeat until k=2.
+	* The state between the two states in the last GNFA will be labeled with the equivalent regular expression.

+### Creating a GNFA with one fewer state
+To do this, we select a state, rip it out of the machine and repair the remainder so that the same language is still recognized. *Any state will do (NOT THE START OF ACCEPT STATE)*.

+After removing a state we repair the machine by altering the regular expressions that label each of the remaining arrows.
+The new labels compensate for the absence of the removed state by adding back the lost computations.
+The new label going from a state to another is a regular expression that describes all string that would take the machine from the state to the other directly or via the removed state.
+Example: